-If you travel during the break, follow CDC’s guidance for travel during COVID-19.
+If you travel, follow CDC’s guidance for travel during COVID-19.

 - The least risky travel option is private transportation by yourself or your family members.
 If in a car with others outside your household, wear a face covering and sit in the back seat if someone else is driving.
 If weather conditions permit, open the windows.

 - Reduce the number of stops on the trip whenever possible.
 If you must travel by air, consider taking a direct flight, or if driving, pack food/snacks for the trip.

 - Delay travel if sick or exposed, and follow the guidance of public health and your health care provider if you feel ill, have been recently diagnosed with COVID-19, or exposed to someone with COVID-19.